-Substandard motels are present in cities across California.
-We’ve all stayed in a motel where we wished we had read the Yelp reviews first, right?
-Usually property owners of these substandard commercial properties neglect the basic maintenance needs of the property to save money causing the property to fall into severe disrepair.
-In these situations, a Court-Appointed Health and Safety Receiver can provide the solution to protect the community and occupants from such dangerous conditions.
+Substandard motels are present in cities across the state California.
+We have all stayed in a motel where we wished we had read the Yelp reviews first, right?
+Usually property owners of these substandard commercial properties neglect the basic maintenance needs of the property to save money which, in turn, causes the property to fall into severe disrepair.
+In these situations, a Court-Appointed Health and Safety Receiver can step in to provide the solution to protect the community and occupants from such dangerous conditions.
 A Receiver can be appointed by the court to rehabilitate and preserve substandard commercial properties.

 A Health and Safety Receivership can successfully rehabilitate distressed properties within a community.
 A receiver can be appointed by the court to manage the renovation of properties that have been seriously neglected by property owners.
 A receivership is very effective to bring a property into compliance with code enforcement and the city while also providing residents and neighborhoods safety and security.
 Receivership actions oftentimes deal with extreme hoarding and/or contaminated living conditions unsafe to the community.
 Receivers may face challenges specifically when dealing with animal hoarding property owners.
 In these cases, teamwork is key to bring the property into compliance and guide the property owner to the services they may need.